 The project shall have a clearly defined duration.
 Minimum project duration shall be 30 years.
-For durations greater than 50 years, since the minimum eligible peatland depth is 50 cm, the project shall demonstrate that sufficient peat resource is present on the site so that the duration of the claim shall not exceed the point at which the peatland resource would be lost in the baseline 'do-nothing' scenario.
-A minimum 75% of peat depth survey points (see Field Protocol) within all assessment units shall exceed the minimum peat depth needed for the project duration (see guidance below).
+For durations greater than 30 years, since the minimum eligible peatland depth is 30 cm in bogs and 45 cm in fens, the project shall demonstrate that sufficient peat resource is present on the site so that the duration of the claim shall not exceed the point at which the peatland resource would be lost in the baseline 'do-nothing' scenario.

+A minimum 75% of peat depth survey points points (for bogs only points on the 100 x 100 m grid are included here) (see Field Protocol) within all assessment units shall exceed the minimum peat depth needed for the project duration (see guidance below).

 Peat is a finite resource and in poor condition is decreasing in depth/volume as opposed to increasing.

+Assuming a maximum loss of 1 cm per year in blanket or raised bogs and 1.5 cm per year in fens2, a peatland resource of 50 cm depth would no longer be present in 50 and 33 years' time respectively if restorative activities were not undertaken.
+Any associated emissions claimed after this 50 or 75-year period would also no longer be accurate or relevant.

+2 Evans, C. D., Williamson, J. M., Kacaribu, F., Irawan, D., Suardiwerianto, Y., Hidayat, M. F., Laurén, A. and Page, S. E. (2019) Rates and spatial variability of peat subsidence in Acacia plantation and forest landscapes in Sumatra, Indonesia, Geoderma 338, 410-421

-Assuming a maximum loss of 1 cm per year a peatland resource of 50 cm depth would no longer be present in 50 years' time if restorative activities were not undertaken.
-Any associated emissions claimed after this 50-year period would also no longer be accurate or relevant.
-The minimum peat depth for projects to be eligible under the Peatland Code is 50 cm, so to claim emissions reductions over more than 50 years is therefore necessary to provide evidence that the project duration shall not exceed complete loss of the peatland resource within the project site in the 'do nothing' baseline scenario outlined above.
-Providing evidence of 75% of peat depths greater than 50 cm in all assessment units and in line with the above assumption of 1 cm peat loss per year in a degraded state will inform the maximum potential duration of a claim from that project.
-For example, a project of 75 years would require a minimum peat depth of 75 cm for 75% of the peat depth points in the assessment units and a project of 100 years duration would require a minimum peat depth of 1m for 75% of the peat depth points in the assessment units; in all circumstances, peat depth across the site should be determined using the Peatland Code Field Protocol.
+The minimum peat depth for projects to be eligible under the Peatland Code is 30 cm in blanket and raised bogs and 45 cm in fens, so to claim emissions reductions over more than 30 years is therefore necessary to provide evidence that the project duration shall not exceed complete loss of the peatland resource within the project site in the 'do nothing' baseline scenario outlined above.

+Providing evidence of 75% of peat depths greater than 30 cm in bogs and 45 cm in fens in all assessment units and in line with the above assumption of 1 cm and 1.5 cm peat loss per year in a degraded state will inform the maximum potential duration of a claim from that project.

+For example, a bog project of 75 years would require a minimum peat depth of 75 cm for 75% of the peat depth points in the assessment units and a fen project of 100 years duration would require a minimum peat depth of 1.5 m for 75% of the peat depth points in the assessment units.
+In all circumstances, peat depth across the site shall be determined using the Peatland Code Field Protocol.

+Due to the nature of water table management in the lowlands and the risk that this causes for reversals, fen projects will have a greater need to evidence permanence beyond the project length.
+This could be done by entering into a long-term legal agreement, such as a conservation covenant in England or a conservation burden in Scotland.